AronGahagan/cpt-dev/README.md

 1. Local and Enterprise Custom fields will be listed in the ListBox.
 Use the yellow search filter to find a specific field.
 1. Enter a Description in the Text Box.
 1. Optionally export the IMS Data Dictionary to an Excel workbook.
-If desired, update the descriptons and import them.
+If desired, update the descriptions and import them.
 If you wish to share your data dictionary descriptions with others, export your entries and send to another user with the CPT installed, and they can import them.
 CAVEAT: be sure local custom fields are aligned between your file and theirs.

 _Note:_ Data Dictionary entries are stored _per project file_ and _per user_.